dean-shaff/poems/README.md

 Basic Usage (making haiku and posting to twitter):

+	"""
+	***IMPORTANT***
+	Note that this will not work unless you go into tools/twitter_tools.py and remove the encrpyted text and replace with own auth keys.
+	I'm working on a better means of dealing with this.
+	"""
 	from tools import Article_Stuff
 	from tools import Twitter_Tools
 	from tools import Text_Generator